CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/cpo_tokens.md

 Therefore, CPOs can request GIREVE without these headers to get Tokens of all eMSPs or including these headers to get Tokens of a unique eMSP.
 For information, these headers have been included in the version 2.2 of the OCPI standard.

-### POST Authorize request: LocationReferences mandatory
+### POST Authorize request : LocationReferences mandatory

 In OCPI, the body of a POST Authorize request can contain a LocationReferences object.
 **For IOP, the LocationReferences object is mandatory and must contain one and only one EVSE.**